taiwangoldcard/website/content/community/leadership.md

 title: "Community Leadership Team"
 ---

+Every community has a spirit.
+A sense of what is important, what is celebrated, what is tolerated, and what is perhaps none of those things.
+In general, our community, as a gathering of talented professionals, reaches fast and positive consensus on a wide range of issues.
+We strive to improve ourselves, our field, and the world around us.
+However, even in such a community there is occasionally the need for difficult decisions to be made in relation to how the community is run and the conduct of its members.

+We entrust the Community Leadership Team to spend their valuable time to further the vision of our community.
+To facilitate its growth and improvement, create and support exciting new plans and exchanges with other communities, and to make hard decisions where needed.
+We, through the election of empowered and consultitative leaders, take the essence of what it means to be in the Gold Card community, what's made it special from the 50th cardholder anmd nurture it to the 50,000th and beyond.

+# Mission
 The Gold Card Leadership Team is a set of individuals who are elected by the Gold Card Community to act in the best interest of the community.